 Guideline: Gender inclusive language

-- The University is fortunate to attract a diverse group of staff members, students and associates.
-The University values this diversity and seeks to include all people in the community.
-It is noted in ANU by 2020 that ‘embedded access and equity' is a building block underpinning all University activities.
-As part of the University's ongoing commitment to excellence, these guidelines are to ensure that all people in the University community are treated in a dignified and non-discriminatory manner regardless of their gender identity.
+- The University Strategic Plan 2017-2021 contains the University values and states that ‘we are inclusive, open and respectful, reflecting the diversity of our nation.’
+As part of the University's ongoing commitment to achieving equity within ANU and in society, these guidelines are to ensure that all people in the University community are treated in a dignified and non-discriminatory manner regardless of their gender identity.

 - All communications of the University (written, oral or visual form) should use gender inclusive language that does not discriminate (including by invisibility) against certain people on the basis of their gender identity.
 These identities include, for example, female, male, intersex or trans persons.
 For information on what kind of language is exclusionary and the definitions of different gender identities, go to the following fact sheet.